SalehAlobaylan/Web-Scraping-tools/README.md

-      A repository for Web scraoing side projects and tools
+      A repository for Web scraping side projects and tools